 We have persuaded the UK Government to accept butterflies and moths as official biodiversity indicators, and general indicators of the environment and climate change.

-We manage 35 nature reserves covering over 785 hectares (1,940 acres), including several major habitat restoration projects.
+The 35 nature reserves we manage cover over 785 hectares (1,940 acres) of land.
+Conservation work is ongoing on each site and includes several major habitat restoration projects.

 We have over 2,000 events every year to take action on key sites and introduce people to the wonders of butterflies and moths.